PINTO0309/PINTO_model_zoo/396_MixDehazeNet/demo/README.md

 # Demo projects

-## SCANet with ONNX Runtime in Python
+## MixDehazeNet with ONNX Runtime in Python

 - movie